ibrahim-shedo/advance-light-dark-themes/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 Contact
-For questions or support, please contact Your Name.
+For questions or support, please contact ibrahim shedoh for more info.